elh/xtbb/README.md

 1. CLIs are fun.
 Why not both?
 2. The GUI seems crash on some valid expressions used in the `:find`.
 3. The GUI can be hard to read for verbose errors.

+Querying from the clojure REPL is nice too, but I like being able to customize further and make it more file oriented.

+Contributions welcome.